Information for Guidance Counselors

 Important Dates and Deadlines

 - Nov.
-15: Phase I application deadline for the Fall Semester.
-Students who are applying for talent or merit scholarships should apply by this date.
+15: Early Action application deadline for the Fall Semester.
+Students applying for talent or merit scholarships are encouraged to apply by this date.

 - Dec.
 1: Application review begins for Fall Semester.

 - Jan.
-15: Phase II application deadline for the Fall Semester.
-Students seeking "need-based" financial aid should apply by this date.
+15: Regular Decision application deadline for the Fall Semester.
+Students seeking "need-based" financial aid and fall admission are encouraged to apply by this date.

 - March 1: Deadline for submitting the Free Application for Federal Student Aid (FAFSA).
 The University's U.S. Department of Education Institutional Code is 001322.
 All Freshman and Transfer applications should be submitted by this date.
 Freshman applications must be complete by this date.